robggarcia/pseudo-science/README.md

 In June 2022 I also plan on enrolling in other various online courses.
 My programming interests include CI/CD (continuous integration/continuous develoment), Cloud Computing, Machine Learning, and Blockchain.

+## Teaching
+I teach Engineering and AVID at Charlottesville High School.